fairDataSociety/fdp-storage/README.md

 console.log(shareReference) // prints share reference of a pod
 ```

-Getting information about shared pod
+Getting information about shared pod.
+Can work with or without authentication.

 ```js
 await fdp.personalStorage.getSharedInfo(shareReference)